Numerical boundary flux functions that give provable bounds for nonlinear initial boundary value problems with open boundaries: The split form discontinuous Galerkin spectral element method

 The mathematical entropy is a convex function of the dependent variables associated with a conservation law for smooth solutions.
 As previously discussed, this auxiliary evolution equation is not explicitly built into the original equations.
 Instead, the form of the mathematical entropy conservation law and its fluxes are determined by contracting with an appropriate set of variables, in this case, $\statevec V$, together with compatibility conditions~\cite{tadmor1984}.
 In the examples presented in Secs.~\ref{sec:burgers} and \ref{sec:swe} the total energy is a mathematical entropy function, so, in the following, we will use entropy to denote both quantities.

 There is a one-to-one discrete analog comparing \eqref{eq:EntropyBoundaryIntegral} with the continuous result \eqref{eq:entFinal}.
-The entropy is bounded if the integrand along physical boundaries in \eqref{eq:EntropyBoundaryIntegral} is bounded by data, and the only freedom is in the choice of the numerical boundary flux.
-For open boundaries we know of no provably bounded nonlinear boundary numerical flux functions.
-It is not obvious how to discern directly how the entropy flux, $F_n^{\ent}$, can correctly ``balance'' with the numerical flux penalty, $\statevec{F}^*_n - \statevec{F}_n$, to ensure that the boundary integral is bounded by data.
+The entropy is bounded if the integrand along physical boundaries in \eqref{eq:EntropyBoundaryIntegral} is bounded by data, and the only freedom is in the choice of the numerical boundary flux. \revOne{As mentioned in the introduction, for open boundaries, provably bounded nonlinear numerical flux functions for the shallow water equations without additional stabilizing assumptions are unavailable. } It is not obvious how to discern directly how the entropy flux, $F_n^{\ent}$, can correctly ``balance'' with the numerical flux penalty, $\statevec{F}^*_n - \statevec{F}_n$, to ensure that the boundary integral is bounded by data.
 To find such a balance is the topic of this paper.